June 25, 2018 5 min read

 In this article

 When it comes to alcohol consumption, knowledge certainly doesn't mean power; power over our drinking habits that is.
 The health hazards of excess alcohol consumption speak loudly against it, but many of us choose to drink in denial regardless of what science or medical professionals tell us.
 Our social environments, stressful lives, and to a large degree, our cultural acceptance of alcohol all stand in the way of cutting down or removing it from our lives altogether.
 We all like to believe that health problems that can arise due to alcohol are far removed from ourselves.
-But often times our body starts to tell us otherwise and eventually we're forced to listen whether we want to or not.
-As the Irish like to say, "What whiskey will not cure, there is no cure for".Today, however, we're going to explore the merits of a booze-free life and how incorporating a premium glutathione supplement can help you manage sobriety and repair your body.
+But often, our body starts to tell us otherwise and eventually, we're forced to listen whether we want to or not.
+As the Irish like to say, "What whiskey will not cure, there is no cure for".
+Today, however, we're going to explore the merits of a booze-free life and how incorporating a premium glutathione supplement can help you manage sobriety and repair your body.

-Deciding to go booze-free, even for a short stint of time, can be a wise decision for our health, our wallets, and even our personal relationships.
-In western culture and traditions booze is a celebratory part of many social gatherings, family events, and important meals we share together.
-We drink to enjoy, relax, distract, and often with the intention of diffusing the stress of a long work day.
-But too much and too poses serious health risks to our health and sometimes the choice to give up is more of a necessity than an option.Luckily, the degree of damage that occurs in our body as a result of alcohol consumption is not always irreversible when we stop drinking.
+Deciding to go booze-free, even for a short stint of time, can be a wise decision for our health, our wallets, and even our relationships.
+In Western culture and traditions booze is a celebratory part of many social gatherings, family events, and important meals we share.
+We drink to enjoy, relax, distract, and often to diffuse the stress of a long work day.
+But too much and too much poses serious health risks to our health and sometimes the choice to give up is more of a necessity than an option.
+Luckily, the degree of damage that occurs in our body as a result of alcohol consumption is not always irreversible when we stop drinking.
 Today we explore the benefits of using Liposomal Glutathione to help manage the sobriety process and repair the body once you've given up.

 What Happens To Our Bodies When We Consume Too Much Alcohol?

 The most common drinking-related conditions are overwhelmingly related to the health of our liver.
 Alcoholic Liver Disease (ALD) is the result of the way our body treats alcohol in the liver where alcohol metabolic products lead to the formation of Reactive Oxygen Species (ROS) that harm cells through interacting with fats, proteins, and DNA.
 In addition, alcohol reduces the levels of naturally occurring antioxidants in the body resulting in an excess of oxidative stress, which further extends its harmful effects.
-On a day-to-day basis our bodies are equipped to manage oxidative stress, however with regular and excessive alcohol consumption, our body cannot keep repairing the damage leading to a state of oxidative stress.
+On a day-to-day basis, our bodies are equipped to manage oxidative stress, however, with regular and excessive alcohol consumption, our body cannot keep repairing the damage leading to a state of oxidative stress.
 Collectively, ROS production and oxidative stress in the liver lead to Alcoholic Liver Disease (1).

 In addition, alcohol is metabolized by alcohol dehydrogenase and cytochrome P450-2E1 (ADH and CYP2E1) enzymes found in the brain endothelial cells leading to the production of ROS, which is responsible for oxidative stress and production of neurodegenerative agents (2).

 It is well known that giving up alcohol is not an easy decision and often requires professional support.
-Common withdrawal symptoms can include anxiety, headaches, shaky hands, and insomnia.It's important to take appropriate measures to manage the initial steps of sobriety, no matter how much you're used to drinking in a healthy way.
-The role of Glutathione is that it can effectively help to relieve these symptoms, while at the same time act as a powerful antioxidant and repair liver damage.
+Common withdrawal symptoms can include anxiety, headaches, shaky hands, and insomnia.
+It's important to take appropriate measures to manage the initial steps of sobriety, no matter how much you're used to drinking healthily.
+The role of Glutathione is that it can effectively help to relieve these symptoms, while at the same time acting as a powerful antioxidant and repairing liver damage.

 What Is The Role Of Glutathione When Giving Up Alcohol?